• Access

 Cricut Design Space Screenshot: align stickers so they are in order

 Tip 1: Use the align option to keep your shapes and all the other shapes you’re adding to your sticker layout organized.
-Select the elements you want to align, and depending on how you want to align them use the different options.

-In most cases, you will be using Center and Distribute horizontally or Vertically.
-So, Give it a try!
-You will make a couple of mistakes while you get used to it, but once you get the hang of it, you won’t go back.
+You will make a couple of mistakes while you get used to it, but you won’t go back once you get the hang of it.

 Tip 2: Create different figures for your stickers.
 Check out the following image for a step by step process.